OpenRailAssociation/rcm-dx-examples/Matlab/dataImport_Analysis/README.md

 ```

 #### Example 4 with 'config' option.
-Read only parts of RCM-DX file defined in config, where config is a matlab table.
+Read only parts of the RCM-DX file defined in config, where config is a matlab table.
 ```matlab
 data = load_rcmdx_fromConfig('myPath\myfilename.rcmdx', 'config', config)
 ```